JovanMihic99/todo_list_api/README.md

 ## Features

 - Create new todo items
-- Retrieve a list of all todo items
+- Retrieve a list of all todo items belonging to an authenticated user
 - Update existing todo items
 - Delete todo items
 - Mark todo items as complete